 After breakfast and check out from the hotel, and depart around 08:00 for a short city tour of Berastagi: the tour includes an outside visit of the St. Fransiscus Catholic Church, with its unique Batak architecture and in the background a perfect view over Mount Sibayak.
 Continue with a walk in the local fruit market which is swarming with activity and scenes from traditional Karo life.

-Stop for a visit to Dokan, a village home to the Batak Karo people who have unusual wedding and funeral ceremonies which can last for days and dozens of other unique traditions and rituals which are still in practice.
-Then meet with a family in one of the longhouses where up to 6 families can be found living harmoniously together.
+Stop for a visit of Dokan, a village home to the Batak Karo people who have unusual wedding and funeral ceremonies which can last for days and dozens of other unique traditions and rituals which they still practice.
+Then meet with a family in one of the longhouses where up to 6 families live together.

-Continue your journey to Pematang Purba for a visit Rumah Bolon, a 200 year old wooden house that used to be the dwelling of the ancient Batak Simalungun Kings.
+Continue the journey to Pematang Purba for a visit Rumah Bolon, a 200 year old wooden house, that used to be the dwelling of the ancient Batak Simalungun Kings.